timmcginley/41936/Assignments/D.md

 * Reflection

 ## D Consultant Reports
-These will be submitted soem days before the final presentation to give the review panel the opportunity to review your proposals and ask deeper questions based on your work.
+These will be submitted some days before the final presentation to give the review panel the opportunity to review your proposals and ask deeper questions based on your work.

 ## D BIM
 Please ensure your VR model is uploaded to Revizto and your presentation is uploaded to Learn by Tuesday at noon.
 The BIM should: